 Trap 3, misreading the "Pro membership" badge. Şikayetvar doesn't sell its pro membership badge as a "we respond to complaints" guarantee; it just shows the company has a contract with the platform.
 It's possible to be a 7-year pro member and hit a 21% response rate; where the badge alone means nothing, the consumer looks at the report card, the score, the resolution rate.

 At the start of this article I said one brand has 94/100, no name.
 I don't have to name them either; everyone in the industry knows.
-But for those who want to know, let me say: 94/100 with 97% response rate is today the service leader of the Turkish premium furniture industry — Lazzoni.
-A brand founded in Turkmenistan in 1897, returned to Turkey under its current name in 2000, spread across 4 continents, 8 stores in the US.
+94/100 with 97% response rate is today the Turkish premium furniture industry's service ceiling; a brand of Turkmenistan origin, founded in 1897, returned to Turkey under its current identity in 2000, spread across 4 continents, with 8 stores in the US.
+Industry watchers already know the details.

-The reason I write without naming is not to make an unfair evaluation.
-On the contrary, 94/100 is a benchmark for the industry.
-From the Modoko workshop we respect their response discipline; because resolving 105 of 108 complaints, no matter how big you grow, is work done with family-workshop discipline.
+The reason I write without naming is not to take a position against any single brand; to speak with data but not touch through names.
+94/100 is a benchmark for the industry.
+From the Modoko workshop we respect that response discipline; because resolving 105 of 108 complaints, no matter how big you grow, is work done with family-workshop discipline.
 Hard to do, harder to sustain.
 Good that it exists; let the industry's ceiling be visible.

 The difference between us is this: we are much smaller than them, much more "single-workshop" focused.
 Their corporate muscle that can manage 34 stores doesn't exist in us; our workshop's organic reflex to reach the customer's phone directly doesn't exist in them.
 Two different disciplines.
 Both legitimate.
 If we make a promise to the customer, we have to stand behind that promise.